aaronpriven/Array-2D-pm/README.md

 ## ERRORS

-- Arguments to Array::2D->new must be arrayrefs (rows)
+- Arguments to Array::2D->new or Array::2D->blessed must be unblessed arrayrefs (rows)

-    A non-arrayref was passed to the new constructor.
+    A non-arrayref, or blessed object (other than an Array::2D object), was passed to the new constructor.

-- Cannot re-bless existing object

-    An object of another class was passed to the bless() method.
-Only pass unblessed (non-object) data structures to bless().

 - Arguments to Array::2D->slice must not be negative